LHEEA/meshmagick/doc/install/install.rst

 .. warning::

-    Meshmagick is written in Python 2.7 only.
-So please ensure that you have a Python 2.7 distribution.
+    From version 2.0, Meshmagick is now written in Python 3.
+Compatibility with Python 2.7 is no more ensured.
+If special needs for this compatibility, please contact the developpers.
+Thanks.

 Installing with conda